-It is interesting to note how deeply this idea is invested with emotion, respect for physicians, and disdain for insurers.
+It is interesting to note how deeply this idea is invested with emotions: specifically respect for physicians, and disdain for insurers.
 But why, after all, should any physician have anything to say about an individual’s contractual relationship with an insurer?

 This will play out in a multi-pronged DPC effort to interfere with the insurer-insured relationship.
 The effort will be tagged “free market reform”.

 It will, of course, be demanded that insurers credit capitated subscriber payments on the same basis that they credit fee for service payments.
 Insurers might or might not accept that principle.
 DPCs will, if necessary, seek legislation to interfere with the insurer-insured relationship by requiring insurers to accept capitation, citing interference with the doctor-patient relationship and “free markets”.

 Insurers that decide, or are forced, to accept capitation will naturally want to negotiate price and quality measures to protect themselves from the inherent incentive of providers receiving capitated payments to do too little and to push costs downstream.
 A satisfied insurer will declare some compliant DPC providers to be “in network”.